What is the Difference Between Varicose Veins and Spider Veins?

 What Is the Best Way to Prevent Facial Veins?

 Sunscreen and hats and other measures that limit sun exposure are the best way to prevent facial veins.
 If you have rosacea regular treatment of this condition may prevent the associated facial vascularity it causes.

 Spider vein treatment is an outpatient procedure.
 During the laser treatment, your eyes will be covered to protect them from the laser light.
-The length of the procedure depends upon the size of the area you need treated.
-The physician applies the laser instrument to the area of treatment with a hand held laser probe.
-During the treatment, one feels a sensation of a snapping rubber band.
+The length of the procedure depends upon the size of the area that needs to be treated.
+The physician applies the laser instrument to the area of treatment with a handheld laser probe.
+During the treatment, one feels the sensation of a snapping rubber band.
 If there is excessive pain, the physician can apply a topical local anesthetic a few minutes before the procedure.
 Most spider veins on the face can be treated within 45-90 minutes.

-There is no discomfort or after affects from the Veinwave treatment.
+There is no discomfort or after-effects from the Veinwave treatment.